List of Homeland characters: Guest characters

 The following is a list of guest characters who have appeared in one or two episodes of a season.
 The characters are listed in the order they were first credited in the series.

 Prince Farid Bin Abbud

 Played by Amir Arison, Prince Farid Bin Abbud is a Saudi Arabian prince who Lynne Reed was a consort for.
 He was seen talking to Abu Nazir and was thought to be connected to his terrorist network.

 Afsal Hamid

-Played by Waleed Zuaiter, Asfal "Affie" Hamid was an al-Qaeda fighter who was the sole survivor of the compound Brody was rescued from.
+Played by Waleed Zuaiter, Asfal "Affie" Hamid is an al-Qaeda fighter who was the sole survivor of the strike on the compound Brody was rescued from.
 He was Brody's guard during his captivity and frequently tortured and humiliated him.
 After Hamid is detained, Brody requests a face-to-face, during which Hamid provokes Brody into physically attacking him.
 Hamid later commits suicide in his cell using a razor blade, which Carrie suspects was slipped to him by Brody during their scuffle.